samizzo/pixie/README.md

 * Input fields
 * Check boxes
 * Radio boxes
-* Drawing rects, filled rects, and filled rounded rects
+* Drawing rectangles and filled rectangles

 To use the ImGui, add the following files to your project: